MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 ### Enroll Surface Hub 3

-New Surface Hub 3 devices that ship from the factory are already registered by Surface for Autopilot use.
-It's recommended to use take advantage of the expertise of certified partners who can create the requisite Autopilot profiles and  Surface Hub 3.
+New Surface Hub 3 devices that ship from the factory are fully ready for Autopilot use.
+It's recommended to use take advantage of the expertise of certified partners who can create the requisite Autopilot profiles and enroll Surface Hub 3 in Autopilot.

 ### Manually register & enroll Surface Hub 3 devices upgraded via Surface Hub 3 Pack